Sport-Saller

 Sport-Saller is a German sports equipment mail order company which focuses on association football products.
 The company was established in 1972 and is based in Weikersheim, Baden-Württemberg.

 Sports-Saller sells and distributes football equipment for teams and clubs, mainly kit uniforms, balls, and boots.
 The company manufactures and commercilises not only its own products but other brands goods as well.

 History

 Sport-Saller was created in 1972 in Tauberrettersheim, Germany, by Richard Saller, who was a football coach at that time.
-Saller originally started as a footballing business, but soon turned its attention to creating sporting goods company that develops, produces, and sells their own sportswear.
+Saller originally started as a footballing business, but soon turned its attention to creating a sporting goods company that develops, produces, and sells their own sportswear.
 Saller first opened a sportswear store with the idea of being able to equip local sports teams with the equipment they needed.